gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`increase_font_size` — Demonstrates changing a session's font without updating the underlying profile.

+:doc:`resizeall` - Demonstrates registering a function that changes the font of all sessions in a window.

 :doc:`change_default_profile` - Demonstrates changing the default profile.

 :doc:`setprofile` - Demonstrates changing a session's profile.